191st Congregation (2014)

 In recognition of his work, he has been the recipient of many prestigious awards including the Shaw Prize, the Albert Lasker Basic Medical Research Award, the Canada Gairdner International Award, the 100th Imperial Prize and Japan Academy Prize, the Kyoto Prize, the Wolf Prize, the Japan Order of Cultural Merit, and the Breakthrough Prize.
 The significance of iPSC was culminated with Professor Yamanaka being co-recipient of the Nobel Prize in Physiology or Medicine in 2012.

 With the exception of a post-doctoral stay at the Gladstone Institutes from 1993 to 1996, he has lived and worked in Western Japan.
-Professor Yamanaka earned his MD from Kobe University in 1987 and began residency in orthopedic surgery.
+Professor Yamanaka earned his Doctor of Medicine degree from Kobe University in 1987 and began residency in orthopedic surgery.
 He then went to earn his PhD from Osaka City University in 1993.
 It was at Gladstone where he first learned genetics and the use of embryonic stem cells.
 He returned to Osaka City University as staff until 1999 when he joined Nara Institute of Science and Technology and shifted his research focus to reprogramming.
 He was promoted to professor in 2003 and moved to Kyoto University in 2004.

 He serves as a Foreign Associate of the National Academy of Sciences, Fellow of the American Association for Cancer Research, and Member of European Molecular Biology Organization, the Pontifical Academy of Sciences, and the Japan Academy.